The Predominant Fault: The Hidden Root of Many Struggles

 One of the most important discoveries in the spiritual life is recognizing what the saints call the predominant fault.

-Many of us fight scattered battles.
-One day it is impatience.
-Another day it is discouragement.
-On another day it is fear, anger, or envy.
-But experienced spiritual masters—from St. Ignatius of Loyola to St. Francis de Sales—teach that beneath these many struggles there is often one root weakness that quietly feeds the others.
+Many of us fight scattered battles—impatience one day, discouragement another, then fear, anger, or envy.
+But spiritual masters like St. Ignatius of Loyola and St. Francis de Sales teach that beneath these struggles lies one root weakness.

 What Is the Predominant Fault?